yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 | ------- | ----------------------------------------------------- |
 | vEPG    | VEPG  virtual EPG  Virtualized EPG  Rules for Writing |

-Ø  When writing the full form for a standard term, use Virtual <term name full form>.
+- When writing the full form for a standard term, use Virtual <term name full form>.

 | Correct                              | Incorrect                                                    |
 | ------------------------------------ | ------------------------------------------------------------ |
 | Virtual Network Interface Controller | virtual Network Interface Controller  Virtualized Network Interface  Controller |

-Ø  When writing the acronym for a standard term, use V<term name acronym>.
+- When writing the acronym for a standard term, use V<term name acronym>.

 | Correct | Incorrect |
 | ------- | --------- |